aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS/launch-templates.md

 Note, you must populate this command with live values.
 Karpenter will not change the user data in the launch template.

-You can encode your user data using yaml function `!Base64` yaml function or shell command `cat userdata.sh | base64 > userdata-encoded.txt` .
+Encode using yaml function `!Base64` yaml function or `cat userdata.sh | base64 > userdata-encoded.txt` shell command.

 **Bootstrap Script Parameters**